Kerala - God's Own Country

 Location: What makes the coastline of Varkala exceptional is its landscape.
 Towering cliffs that stand like silent sentinels, guarding the sparkling waters, back the beach.

 Tourist Destinations: Sivagiri Mutt, the samadhi (memorial) of Shri Narayana Guru, the spiritual leader and social reformer of Kerala is frequently visited by tourists.
 Most people, who visit Sivagiri, also go to Janardhana Swami Temple situated close to the Varkala's beach.
-Much before Varkala became known, internationally, for its sandy stretch, its beach, named Papanasam, was already famous as a pilgrim centre in Kerala.
+Much before Varkala became known internationally for its sandy stretch; its beach named Papanasam was already a pilgrim centre in Kerala.
 Considered as an auspicious site, during the season of Karkkidakavavu, special pujas are conducted here for invoking departed souls.

 Mararikulam - A Fishing Village

 Location: Sixty kilometers South of Cochin, Mararikulam is an hour's drive from Cochin and even less from Alleppey.
 It is the most spectacular stretch of soft sandy beach fringed with palms.

 Tourist Destinations: It is one of the local fishing villages, where life still goes on same as hundred years ago.
 Marari offers endless miles of superb sandy beaches backed by swaying palms, virgin territory where you can experience traditional Keralan hospitality at its best.
 You can visit traditional coir-making units or explore the marvelous backwaters, where the tranquility, the stunning scenery and the feeling of being transported back in time, makes it a fantastic and memorable experience.